qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-github.md

 ::: {.notes}
 We are focusing on GitHub instead of its competitors because it is currently the most popular.
-If you're interested in an alternative which is more open, consider looking into GitLab, which offers an open-source core called "Community Edition" and a source-available "Enterprise Edition" which provides extra features.
+If you are interested in an alternative which is more open, consider looking into GitLab, which offers an open-source core called "Community Edition" and a source-available "Enterprise Edition" which provides extra features.
 :::